Visa Renewal & Readmission to the U.S. with a Criminal History

 Admissibility Letter

-If you have a conviction that does not legally make you removable, Scott can provide you with a letter and supporting documentation to carry and present during inspection at the port of entry and also at the consulate if you need to apply for visa renewal (for example, to get a new H-1B, L-1, F-1, or other nonimmigrant visa stamp).
-The letter explains and documents why you are not ineligible for a visa or admission.
-In addition to the letter and supporting documentation, Scott will attach a signed Form G-28, Notice of Entry of Appearance as Attorney, which authorizes the consular officer or CBP officer to discuss your case with him.
+If you have a conviction that does not legally make you removable, Scott can provide you with a letter and supporting documentation to prove that.
+You should carry and present the admissibility letter during inspection at the port of entry.
+If you need to apply for for visa renewal (H1B, L1, F1, E2, or any other nonimmigrant visa), you will present the admissibility letter at the U.S. embassy or consulate too.
+In addition to the letter and supporting documentation, Scott will attach a signed Form G-28, Notice of Entry of Appearance as Attorney.
+The G-28 authorizes the consular officer or CBP officer to discuss your case with him.

 Due to our location near San Francisco and Silicon Valley, we often provide this service to persons in the tech industry and their spouses.
-That means we have a lot of experience handling visa renewals for applicants with a criminal record at the U.S. consulates in India, China, and Taiwan.
+That means we have extensive experience handling visa renewals for applicants with a criminal record at the U.S. consulates in India, China, and Taiwan.

 Representation During the Inspection Process

-Although CBP maintains there is no right to have an attorney present while it questions a noncitizen during primary or secondary inspection at the port of entry, an attorney with a preexisting relationship with the noncitizen (as shown by a Form G-28) may communicate with supervisory officers during the inspection process.
-It is essential to consult with and retain an attorney before you travel, though.
-Scott and most other attorneys will not have time to intervene immediately on behalf of someone detained at the airport.
+CBP maintains there is no right to have an attorney present while it questions a noncitizen during primary or secondary inspection at the port of entry.
+However, CBP officers may communicate with an attorney who has a preexisting relationship with the noncitizen (as shown by a signed Form G-28).
+It is essential to carry this signed G-28 with you during inspection.

-If CBP cannot resolve a case at the port of entry, it may parole the noncitizen into the U.S. for deferred inspection, which generally occurs at a different location within 30 days after arrival.
-Unlike at the port of entry, CBP usually permits an attorney to appear with an applicant for admission at the deferred inspection office.
+If CBP cannot resolve a case at the port of entry, it may parole the noncitizen into the U.S. for deferred inspection.
+Deferred inspection generally occurs at a different location within 30 days after arrival.
+Unlike at the port of entry, CBP usually permits an attorney to appear with their client at the deferred inspection office.
 Scott therefore can represent you in-person at the deferred inspection interview.